SAP/sap-btp-service-operator/README.md

 * Store these credentials securely in a secret.

-You have several options at your disposal to manage multiple subaccounts in a cluster by configuring secrets in the following ways:
+You have several options at your disposal to manage multiple subaccounts in a cluster by configuring secrets on several levels:

-### 1. Namespaces and Subaccounts
+### 1. Namespace Level

-You can associate a subaccount with a specific namespace or a centrally-managed namespace:
+You can associate a subaccount with a random or a centrally-managed namespace:

 #### Namespace Secret